The Operator,

 | A/V | Standard: lavalier or handheld microphone, HDMI for live demonstrations during workshops. |

-| Emcee intro | "Our speaker is the founder of IT Custom Solution, a certified minority-owned IT firm serving government and enterprise, and the builder of the GovBid AI software suite.
+| Emcee intro | "Our speaker is the Founder & Director of IT Custom Solution, a multi-practice technology firm serving government and commercial buyers.
 Please welcome Lu Fagbure." |